Marjuw/Draw-From-The_Air/README.md

 #  3D drawing:
 Although 3D coordinates are processed, The drawing is currently viewed from above.
 The virtual camera position of OpenGL ES would probably have to be adapted for a corresponding three-dimensional display.
 Another possibility to represent 3D is the addition of augmented reality.

+# Rights:
+This project is considered open source and can therefore be freely expanded or be used for inspiration.